wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 **Why did you learn Dvorak?
 Were there any issues with Qwerty that prompted you to move away from it?**

 There is absolutely nothing wrong with Qwerty.
-Some people learn Dvorak because it is supposed to enable you to have an even faster typing speed.
+Some people learn Dvorak because it is supposed to enable you faster typing speeds.
 I just wanted to learn it because it sounded like fun, although I was also intrigued by the increased speed.

 I remember the typing lessons in school quite fondly, and I wanted to re-create the experience.

 I've also always enjoyed learning new languages, but because I never get to practice my German or Portuguese I forgot them almost completely.
 Learning Dvorak felt almost close enough to learning a new langague.
-I get to use it every day, so there's no risk of forgetting it.
+I'd get to use it every day, so there would be no risk of forgetting it.

 **Did you consider other keyboard layouts?**

 I started learning Dvorak as a fun exercise after having heard about it from a couple different sources.
-At the time, I didn't really do much research into it, I just wanted to learn it for fun.
+At the time, I didn't really do much research into it, I just wanted to jump straight into learning it.

 Only after a few months of learning I started to do a bit of research into the world of typing, and found out about other alternatives such as Colemak which sounds like an awesome layout as well.
 If I had known about it back then, perhaps I would have chosen it instead.